bjam24/agh-models-in-credit-and-operational-risk/README.md

 # Credit-Scoring-Methods
+## Description
+This project was made for the Models in credit and operational risk course at the AGH UST in 2022.
+All provided methods are from sratch as a result of my work after hours, when I was solving given tasks (topics).

+## Topics

 The purpose of this project is presentation of methods, which can be used during Credit Scoring process:
 - KNN
 - Logistic Regression